HOW TO USE THIS PAGE

 FEEDBACK & SUPPORT

-As you have joined the DecPlay course, you are entitled to join the Seniors Piano course on Facebook.
-This is a free community group reserved for DecPlay students, where you can post questions, get support and meet other students.
+The private Seniors Piano group on Facebook is a free community group, reserved for DecPlay students, where you can post questions, get support and meet other students.
 It's great fun and I would encourage you to join in and even consider posting up videos of your piano progress!

 DETAILS OF HOW TO JOIN THE PIANO SENIORS FACEBOOK GROUP CAN BE FOUND IN YOUR WELCOME EMAIL.